The Cloud Assumption That Doesn't Hold at the Grid Edge

 2. Secure Update Channel

-When calibration updates are needed (typically annually, or after significant asset changes):
+When calibration updates are needed, usually annually or after significant asset changes:

 - The operator exports encrypted telemetry summaries (not raw data) to portable media